mitermayer/atlaspack/docs/rust-migration/epics/watch-hmr-parity/ticket-hmr-transcript.md

 - HMR transcript diffs clean on scripted sessions; ordering/content matches baseline.
 - Runtime injections occur at equivalent points; no duplicate or missing messages.
-- Regression tests provided for typical HMR flows and error recovery; integration CI can run them.
+- Regression tests provided for typical HMR flows and error recovery, with command/path for integration CI to run them.